nimaid/LPHK/README.md

   * Add `SOUND_VOLUME` to set the sound volume by label
   * Add `SOUND_STOP` to stop playing sound by label and delete the sound label
   * Add `SOUND_ALL_*` commands to stop/change the volume of all sounds
-* Let `SOUND` use spaces in it's path if it has double quotes around it (this can now be added easily)
+* Let `SOUND` use spaces in its path if it has double quotes around it (this can now be added easily)
 * Let program function as a layout editor without LP connection
   * Would probably be easier to write a "Dummy LP" class
 * Make an installer for Linux